Hồ Quý Ly: Rise to power

 At the time, power in Dai Viet remained in the hands of the royal family and the aristocracy.
 In 1375, through beneficial royal contacts, Quý Ly received a high military rank.
 In June 1376, Che Bong Nga of Champa launched an offensive into Hoa Chau.
 King Tran Due Tong (r.
 1373–1377) called the army for a counterattack.
 Quý Ly was responsible for transporting supplies and army from Nghe An, Tan Binh and Thuan Hoa, while general Do Tu Binh commanded the army.
 The campaign became disastrous in January 1377 as king Due Tong was killed in battle and prince Tran Huc was captured; only Do Tu Binh and Le Quý Ly were able to flee.
 Le Quý Ly disappeared from politics for two years.
 Following the victory in Vijaya, Che Bong Nga's army rapidly advanced into the Red River Delta and sacked Hanoi, gaining control of vast territories including Thanh Hoa and Nghe An.

 In 1380, Quý Ly joined Do Tu Binh in fending off a Cham attack in Thanh Hoa.
 In 1382, Che Bong Nga launched another northward assault into Thanh Hoa by both land and sea.
 A local general named Nguyen Da Phuong, put aside Quý Ly's orders and left his position to attack, inflicting a series of defeats on the Cham forces and forcing them to withdraw back to the south.
 In early 1383, a large fleet of Quý Ly was cancelled due to a storm.
-In summer, Che Bong Nga launched a new offensive through the mountains in Eastern Laos, bypassing Quý Ly's position, and attacked Son Tay from the west.
-King Nghe Tong ordered troops to stop the Cham advances, but they were routed and a Vietnamese commander was captured.
+In summer, Che Bong Nga launched a new offensive through the mountains in today Eastern Laos, bypassing Quý Ly's position, and attacked Son Tay from the west.
+King Nghe Tong ordered troops to stop and repulse the Cham advances, but they were routed and a Vietnamese commander was captured.
 The king once again fled north across the Red River while Cham troops sacked Hanoi, occupying it for six months before their departure.

 As a chief minister

-In March 1387 Nghe Tong returned to the capital and Quý Ly was appointed chief minister.
+In March 1387, Nghe Tong returned to the capital and Quý Ly was appointed chief minister.
 By September, anti-Quy Ly faction began emerging in the court.
 Le A Phu, an official, had warned Prince Ngac about Quý Ly and secretly sent an offer to Tran Phe De (r.
 1377–1388) seeking Quý Ly's death.
-However the conspiracy was leaked.
-With advise from Pham Cu Luan, Quý Ly came to the old king Nghe Tong, urged to purge the young king Phe De and place Prince Ngung on the throne.
+However, the conspiracy was leaked.
+With advice from Pham Cu Luan, Quý Ly came to the old king Nghe Tong, urged to purge the young king Phe De and place Prince Ngung on the throne.
 In 1388, Tran Phe De was dethroned and executed, along with Le A Phu and other supporters.
 Prince Ngu was crowned as Tran Thuan Tong (r.
 1389–1398).
 Quý Ly promptly married his eldest daughter to Thuan Tong while continued placing his own men to the government.